jbrown1618/vector/docs/api/vector.scalaroperations.conjugate.md

 ## ScalarOperations.conjugate() method

 Returns the complex conjugate of a scalar.
-For real-valued scalars, this can just be an identity function.

 <b>Signature:</b>